kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 opengraphimage: dharma-blog.png
 ---

-Each of of us has had to write a letter to someone at some time in our lives.
+Despite the ubiquity of emails, each of of us has had to write a letter to someone at some time in our lives.
 In the days of [snail mail](https://www.merriam-webster.com/dictionary/snail%20mail) we used to write by hand, using lightweight paper---specially made for conveying the maximum information for the least weight of paper plus envelope---to minimize postage charges.
 Those days are well and truly behind us now, to the extent that many of us rarely lift a pencil or put pen to paper, except to sign our names or make some perfunctory calculation.

 After the dedicated but computationally wasteful [word processor](https://www.webopedia.com/definitions/word-processor/) was replaced by the general purpose personal computer, it was but a short hop, step, and jump for the PC to simulate a word processor, among its innumerable masquerades, to satisfy our need to be connected.